 Whisky Distilleries You Can Visit from Edinburgh

 Edinburgh is one of the most well known and popular cities to visit in Scotland.
-However, it is not home to a great many whisky distilleries.
-However, it is a good base from which to visit a number of Lowland distilleries, and there is one operational distillery you can visit in the city, as well as an excellent whisky themed attraction.
+That said, it is not home to a great many whisky distilleries.
+It is however a good base from which to visit a number of Lowland distilleries, and there is one operational distillery you can visit in the city, as well as an excellent whisky themed attraction.

 In the city itself, you can visit the Holyrood Distillery.
 This opened in 2019 in a former railway goods shed, and is around 10-15 minutes walk from the city centre.
 Because it’s so new, their whisky is still maturing.
 However, you can tour the distillery and learn about the whisky making process.

-Another excellent option in Edinburgh city centre is the Scotch Whisky Experience.
-Whilst they don’t actually make whisky here, it’s a great place to learn about the history of whisky, how its made and the various regions and associated flavours.
-The tour is very interactive and a lot of fun.
+The Scotch Whisky Experience isn’t tied to a particular brand, and the interactive visit is a lot of fun.
+It’s a great place to learn about the history of whisky, how its made and the various regions and associated flavours.
 There’s also an excellent tasting session, as well as the opportunity to see the world’s largest whisky collection.
 A great first-stop on any whisky tour of Scotland.